cloudfoundry/diego-release/examples/aws/README.md

 1. Enter the public IP address of the BOSH director for the value.
 1. Click the `Create` button.

+## Using RDS MySQL instead of etcd (optional)
+Support for using a SQL database instead of etcd for the backing store of Diego is still in the experimental phase.
+The instructions below describe how to set up a MariaDB RDS instance that is known to work with Diego.

+1. From the AWS console homepage, click on `RDS` in the `Database` section.
+1. Click on `Launch a DB Instance` under Create Instance.
+1. Click on the `MariaDB` Tab and click the `Select` button.
+1. Select Production or Dev/Test version of MariaDB depending on your use case.
+1. Select the DB Instance Class required.
+For performance testing the Diego team uses db.m4.4xlarge.
+1. You can optionally tune the other parameters based on your deployment requirements.
+1. Provide a unique DB Instance Identifier and choose a master username and password.
+1. Click `Next Step`
+1. Select the VPC created during the bosh-init steps above.
+1. Select `No` for the `Publicly Accessible` option.
+1. Select the `VPC Security Group` matching `*-InternalSecurityGroup-*`.
+1. Choose a Database Name (e.g. diego).
+1. Click `Launch DB Instance`.
+1. Wait for the Instance to be `available`.

 ## Deploying Cloud Foundry